Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/README.md

 You are not limited to receipts!
 There are a few prebuilt models to choose from, with more on the way.
 Each prebuilt model has its own set of supported fields:

-- Receipts, using `PrebuiltModels.Receipt` or the prebuilt receipt model ID `"prebuilt-receipt"` (see [the supported fields of the receipt model](https://aka.ms/azsdk/formrecognizer/receiptfieldschema)).
+- Receipts, using `PrebuiltModels.Receipt` or the prebuilt receipt model ID `"prebuilt-receipt"`.
-- Business cards, using `PrebuiltModels.BusinessCard` or its model ID `"prebuilt-businessCard"` (see [the supported fields of the business card model](https://aka.ms/azsdk/formrecognizer/businesscardfieldschema)).
+- Business cards, using `PrebuiltModels.BusinessCard` or its model ID `"prebuilt-businessCard"`.
-- Invoices, using `PrebuiltModels.Invoice` or its model ID `"prebuilt-invoice"` (see [the supported fields of the invoice model](https://aka.ms/azsdk/formrecognizer/invoicefieldschema)).
+- Invoices, using `PrebuiltModels.Invoice` or its model ID `"prebuilt-invoice"`.
-- Identity Documents (such as driver licenses and passports), using `PrebuiltModels.IdentityDocument` or its model ID `"prebuilt-idDocument"` (see [the supported fields of the identity document model](https://aka.ms/azsdk/formrecognizer/iddocumentfieldschema)).
+- Identity Documents (such as driver licenses and passports), using `PrebuiltModels.IdentityDocument` or its model ID `"prebuilt-idDocument"`.
-- W2 Tax Forms (United States), using `PrebuiltModels.TaxUsW2` or its model ID `"prebuilt-tax.us.w2"` (see [the supported fields of the W2 model](https://aka.ms/azsdk/formrecognizer/taxusw2fieldschema)).
+- W2 Tax Forms (United States), using `PrebuiltModels.TaxUsW2` or its model ID `"prebuilt-tax.us.w2"`.
+- Vaccination Cards (currently supports US COVID-19 vaccination cards), using `PrebuiltModels.VaccinationCard` or its model ID `"prebuilt-vaccinationCard"`.
+-

+For information about the fields of these models, see [the service's documentation of the available prebuilt models](https://aka.ms/azsdk/formrecognizer/models).

 The fields of all prebuilt document models may also be accessed programmatically using the `getModel` method (by their model IDs) of `DocumentModelAdministrationClient` and inspecting the `docTypes` field in the result.